thisHermit/nlp_project/README.md

   ![accuracies](images/ptd-experiments/exp4.txt-metrics.csv_accuracies_vs_epoch.png) ![mccs](images/ptd-experiments/exp4.txt-metrics.csv_matthews_coefficients_vs_epoch.png)

 - Discuss the results.
 Why did improvement _A_ perform better/worse compared to other improvements?
 Did the outcome match your expectations?
 Can you recognize any trends or patterns?
   - Even though smart loss was added, the vae overfits to do the data quite a lot.
-This is unexpected since the randomness should have made the model more generalised instead of more specific to the data.
+This is unexpected since the randomness should have made the model more generalized instead of more specific to the data.

 </details>